Skip to main content

 8joyce30@enetis.net | (605) 393-2680

-Dakota Daughters – Lillian Witt, Geraldine Goes in Center and Joyce Jefferson – commemorated the 130-year anniversary of the December 29, 1890, Wounded Knee Massacre.
-Now, they look to the future of 2023 and beyond.
+Dakota Daughters commemorated the 130-year anniversary of the December 29, 1890, Wounded Knee Massacre in 2020.
+Now, they look to the future of 2024 and beyond.
 They have made it a priority to tell this story throughout South Dakota by relaying historical information in an interesting, thought-provoking, entertaining and memorable way.
 They have augmented their program to include slides from their collaboration with The Journey Museum and Periaktos Productions: “Reflections on the Massacre at Wounded Knee.”
 The Dakota Daughters hope when people see their play, they will realize that although we all are unique – such as skin color, cultures, beliefs – deep down we are not all that different.
 Mitákuye Oyás’iŋ – “We are all related.”

 Learn about African American homesteaders of the Sully County Colored Colony, also known as the Blair Colony, from Mary Elizabeth “Betty” Blair’s first-hand account whose family homesteaded, scouted land and settled near Fairbank and Onida, Dakota Territory, 1882.

 Joyce Jefferson shares “Bayou Airman,” about father, Clarence James.
 She recounts a dashing, dapper young man and explores his life in the Army Air Corps, then the Air Force, his life after a 30-year career in the Air Force and retirement in Suisun City, California, near Travis Air Force Base.
 Dakota Daughters compare the lives of their fathers Marvin Derflinger, Clarence James, and Nathaniel Witt, who served their country and continued to lead full and interesting lives after their tours of duty.
-Lillian Witt, Geraldine Goes in Center, and Joyce Jefferson bring their fathers’ history to life.
+Joyce Jefferson, Geraldine Goes in Center and Lillian Witt bring their fathers’ histories to life.

 Also known as Aunt Sally, “Sarah Campbell” tells you in her own words about her experience with the Custer Black Hills Expedition of 1874, finding gold on French Creek, returning to the Black Hills in 1876 to recover her claim of the Custer Mining Company and providing much-needed services to her community.
 Noted as the first non-Native woman to explore the Black Hills, you will discover who really was the first white woman to come into the Black Hills.